Find Your Perfect School

 www.premiumschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-There are three main types of associate degrees to consider, all of which should take you about two years (or less) to complete.
+There are three main types of associate degrees to consider.
 Let’s explore each one.

 On the other hand, some A.A. programs will prepare you for immediate employment.
 There are many trade-type careers available to the owner of an Associate of Arts degree.

 The Associate of Science (A.S.) degree program includes coursework designed to prepare you for employment immediately after graduation; however, additional skills learned by earning your bachelor’s degree may be recommended.
 Typically, you can easily transfer your credits.

 With an A.S. program, you may be asked to choose a concentration.
 When your general requirement courses are finished, you can complete your electives, often focused on science-related fields, such as biology, engineering, computer science, and many more.

 Associate of Applied Science (A.A.S.)

 The Associate of Applied Science (A.A.S.) program is often considered a terminal degree; therefore, transferring credits may not be applicable, depending on the school.
 The A.A.S. degree will prepare graduates for real-life work options immediately after completion and is often awarded upon completion of a vocational program.
 In this setting, the general education requirements are very flexible.

 If you think that earning a bachelor’s degree is in your future, don’t consider the A.A.S. program.
 You may need to spend extra time taking qualifying classes first if you decide to enroll in a bachelor’s degree program later.